dear Advisor: should i PIVOT?

 Example: Beginning to charge users for (an aspect of) your product

-Define what success metric will look like for the prioritized idea and in what time frame
+Define Metric(s) on what success will look like for the prioritized idea and in what time frame

 Example (cont'd): % unique users that would buy product at $10/month